 Begin by threading your needle with about two metres of thread.
 Don't cut the thread, leave the reel attached.
 When you eventually run out of thread you can just unwind more from the reel and carry on working from the opposite end of your bracelet.
 Work with single thread, not doubled.

-Thread four 6mm beads and four size 8 seeds alternately, beginning with a 6mm bead, and push them down to the far end of your working thread.
+Thread four 6mm beads and push them down to the far end of your working thread.

 Leave a bit of space between the beads and the thread reel so the reel isn't getting in your way.